fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 ### 27: The Future of History
+{% include alert.html class='danger' title='Merge your fork with intro-guide' text="
+  - To make sure everyone can 'publish' their final essays at the very end of the term, you should BEFORE CLASS ON WEDNESDAY merge your fork with the intro-guide.
+We're not doing reviews or anything more there--it's just to check that everything is working as expected. [screencast](https://youtu.be/tLAaLmHkKZU).

+  - Also BEFORE CLASS ON WEDNESDAY, update our [Table of Contents Data](https://docs.google.com/spreadsheets/d/1EBAxMEabmmgxiU_0yabIDr6r8Cnevtv63KXDbae33T4/edit#gid=0)
+"%}

 One last (and new) reading to discuss:
 - Laura Spinney, [History as a giant data set: how analysing the past could help save the future](https://www.theguardian.com/technology/2019/nov/12/history-as-a-giant-data-set-how-analysing-the-past-could-help-save-the-future)
-- In class: Discussion of reading (you are highly encouraged to end on a participation high note--please be prepared) and concluding remarks.
+- In class: Discussion of reading (you are highly encouraged to end on a participation high note--please be prepared) and concluding remarks for the course.

 ## Week 16